WCPT's Executive Board is elected by WCPT member organisations and consists of the President, Vice President and a member from each region.

 The Executive Board meets at least once annually to conduct the business of WCPT, consistent with the Confederation's Articles of Association and the policy directions of the General Meeting.

 Members of the WCPT Executive Board can be contacted at firstname.lastname@example.org

 Emma Stokes, President

 Emma Stokes is Deputy Head of the Department of Physiotherapy and a Fellow at Trinity College, Dublin.
 She teaches on the university’s entry to practice programmes in Dublin and Singapore.
 Her research focuses on matters related to professional practice such as leadership in the profession.
 She has been a member of the WCPT Executive Board since 2007 and was elected President in 2015.

 Margot Skinner, Vice President

 Margot Skinner is a senior lecturer at the School of Physiotherapy, University of Otago.
 A past President and honorary life member of Physiotherapy New Zealand, she has been involved in teaching for over 20 years and key interests include cardiovascular and pulmonary physiotherapy, global health and ethics.
 A past Chair of her region, she has served on the WCPT Executive Committee since 2007.

 Esther Munalula Nkandu headed the University of Zambia’s Department of Physiotherapy between 2000 and 2013.
 She is a former President of the Zambia Society of Physiotherapy and former Chair the WCPT Africa region.
 A bioethicist, she has served on Zambia’s National Health Research Ethics Committee and as visiting Scholar and Coordinator of the Research Ethics Course for the Erasmus Mundus Master of Bioethics Programme in Italy.

-Melissa Locke, Asia Western Pacific
+Marco Y. C. Pang, Asia Western Pacific